gwu-libraries/sfm-ui/docs/exploring.rst

 By default, Kibana is available at `http://<your hostname>:5601/app/kibana <http://localhost:5601/app/kibana>`_.
 (Also, by default Elasticsearch is available on port 9200 and Logstash is available on port 5000.)

 If enabling multiple ELK containers, add multiple containers to your ``docker-compose.yml``.
-Make sure to give each a unique name and map to different ports.
+Make sure to give each container a unique name and a unique ``hostname:`` value, and make sure that each container maps to different ports.

 --------------
  Loading data